OfficeDev/Microsoft-Teams-Samples/samples/bot-sso-adaptivecard/csharp/BotSsoAdaptivecard/README.md

 urlFragment: officedev-microsoft-teams-samples-bot-sso-adaptivecard-csharp
 ---

-# SSO for your Adaptive Cards Universal Actions
+# SSO for your Adaptive Cards

-This sample code demonstrates how to get enable SSO authentication for your Adaptive Cards Universal Actions in bot.
+This sample code demonstrates how to get enable SSO authentication for your Adaptive Cards.

 ## Interaction with app